Bikmul/Bikmul/README.md

 I am a beginner programmer from 🇷🇺 Russia, Kazan.

   -I am studying at Kazan National Research Technical University A.N.
-Tupolev-KAI, specialty 09.03.01 - Informatics and Computer Engineering
+Tupolev-KAI:airplane:, specialty 09.03.01 - Informatics and Computer Engineering

-  -Additionally, I get an education at the international School 21.
+  -Additionally, I get an education at the international :two::one:School 21.
 My nickname is dtwanda

 <!--
 **Bikmul/Bikmul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.